 - Chat history and other offline functions.
 The chat application may use the local storage to keep the chat history for offline browsing.
 Upon demand, some chats or the whole history may be archived to save storage volume or for easier sending over the network.

-Making a Messenger with Extra Functionality
+How to make a messaging app with Extra Functionality

 All of the aforementioned features may be divided into the core set and the optional set.
 The division is subjective, as every developer decides what functions will constitute the core of the app, and what features will be optional or omitted.